MPQ Archives

 - Compression.
 Blizzard decided to store sound files, including music, in the WAV

 format.
-Uncompressed size of these files is very large and archive must support their
+Uncompressed size of these files is very large and archive must support a

 - Expandability.
 Archive format must support later changes of the way how the files